Compose-and-Dragons/generate-content/monster-generator-with-json-schema/README.md

-# Generate Non Player Character (NPC)
+# Generate Monster - JSON format

-This project provides a simple way to generate unique and immersive non-player characters (NPCs) for fantasy role-playing games.
-It uses a language model to create detailed character sheets that include various aspects of the NPC's life, personality, and background.
+This project provides a simple way to generate unique and immersive monster for fantasy role-playing games.
+It uses a language model to create detailed monster sheets that include various aspects of the monster's life, personality, and background.

-The file is genrated in the `contents` folder, with the name: `character_sheet.md`.
+The file is genrated in the `contents` folder, with the name: `monster_sheet.json`.

 ## Model